For students

 Half time

 Play through your piece at half speed with the metronome.
-Pay close attention to expression, accuracy, and finger numbers.
+Pay attention to expression, accuracy, finger numbers, and anything else you want to focus on.

 #15